cyhyraethz/NeoTab/README.md

 ## Installation

-To run Ultimate Tab locally, you must have Node.js and NPM or Yarn installed on your computer.
+To run Neo Tab locally, you must have Node.js and NPM or Yarn installed on your computer.
 Follow these steps to get started:

-1. Clone this repository using `git clone https://github.com/BenoitBellegarde/UltimateTab.git`
+1. Clone this repository using `git clone https://github.com/TheModdedChicken/NeoTab.git`
 2. Navigate to the project directory using the terminal or command prompt.
-3. Run `npm install` or `yarn install` to install the dependencies.
+3. Run `bun install` to install the dependencies.
-4. Run `npm run dev` or `yarn dev` to start the development server.
+4. Run `bun run dev` to start the development server.
 5. Create `.env.local` file and add a variable `YOUTUBE_API_KEY` with a YouTube API key as value to get backing tracks
-6. Open http://localhost:3000 in your web browser to see Ultimate Tab running.
+6. Open http://localhost:3000 in your web browser to see Neo Tab running.

 ## Contributing